MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 These are the possible properties (all properties are optional):

-* `$schema` Set to "<http://MortenHoustonLudvigsen.github.io/KarmaTestAdapter/karma-vs-reporter.schema.json>" to get intellisense for `karma-vs-reporter.json`.
+* `$schema` Set to "<http://MortenHoustonLudvigsen.github.io/KarmaTestAdapter/KarmaTestAdapter.schema.json>" to get intellisense for `KarmaTestAdapter.json`.

-* `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.
+* `KarmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.

-* `ServerMode` Set to true, if you want Karma to always run in the background.
-This will normally give a significant performance improvement.
-Karma will be started in the background if `ServerMode` is true **and** `ServerPort` has a value.

-* `ServerPort` TCP port, that Karma should listen to when running in the background (when `ServerMode` is true).
-   This should be different from the port configured in the Karma configuration file (`karma.conf.js`).

-* `TestFiles` By default the adapter watches all files in the karma configuration to get the list of tests.
-To avoid running test discovery when files, that do not contain tests, are changed specify files with tests in the `TestFiles` property.
-Specify `TestFiles` as an array of file patterns, or omit it to use the file specifications in the karma configuration.

 * `LogToFile` Set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)

 * `LogDirectory` Where the log file should be saved (if LogToFile is true).
 If this property is not specified the directory in which karma-vs-reporter.json resides is used.

-* `OutputDirectory` Normally the adapter communicates with Karma using temporary files.
-These files are deleted immediately.
-  If you want to see these files, you can specify an OutputDirectory, in which case the files will not be deleted.

 * `config` This property overwrites any configurations from the karma configuration file.